 Yes.
 Known as "subsidies", there are two forms of government assistance available for those who meet certain income requirements.

 The first is the Premium Tax Credit.
 The government will help pay for, or subsidize, your monthly insurance rate if your income is at or below 4x the Federal Poverty Line.
 Learn more about the Premium Tax Credit and how to qualify here.

 The second is the Cost Sharing Reduction, or when the government helps pay for your out-of-pocket costs.
 To qualify, you must choose a Silver plan, and your income must be at or below 2.5x the Federal Poverty Line.
 Learn more about the Cost Sharing Reductions and how to qualify here.

+No, only on-exchange plans qualify for subsidies.
 For those eligible, ObamacarePlans.com displays plans with an estimate of your subsidized rate already factored into your pricing.
 You can also confirm your subsidy eligibility with federal marketplace or your state’s exchange site.

 The Affordable Care Act is a set of health care reform legislation.
 It comprises of the Patient Protection and Affordable Care Act and the Health Care and Reconciliation Act, both of which were signed into law in March of 2010.
 Commonly, the Affordable Care Act is known as "Obamacare."

 The purpose of the Affordable Care Act was to provide all Americans, including those with lower incomes, with affordable, accessible, and quality health coverage.
 It accomplishes these by lowering health care costs and premiums; expanding access to Medicaid; applying stricter regulations to insurers; and ensuring that all reformed plans meet a certain high-standard of quality health care (see next section for more).